7 Areas of Life to Set Goals in to Get Your Life Together

 Goals that are written down become more real and present.
 Writing things down has a lot of power.

 Re-reading the goals from time to time will help you remember them and stay motivated to achieve them.
-Make a list of all your dreams and goals in different areas of your life.
+Make a list of all your dreams and goals in 7 areas of life to set goals in.

 Also, write down any minor desires that come to mind.
 Make a separate wish book or file to which you can easily add them.